-The members are represented by a board of directors and a chairman who hire a managing director and contract consultants for specific duties.
+The members are represented by a Board of Directors and a Chair who hire a Managing Director and contract consultants for specific duties.
 Development work is handled by committees and smaller working groups.
 Some of them focus on general issues, such as the exchange of general news; others on more specific areas such as photography, rights or sports results.
 The membership votes before a standard is published, although exact voting rights vary by type of membership.

 About Our Standards

 Who uses IPTC standards?

 They are intended for the business-to-business exchange of news among news agencies, other news providers and news publishers.
 At least one or two IPTC standards are in use at virtually every newspaper and news web site in the world.
 However, our most popular standard, the IPTC Photo Metadata, is used by many professional and amateur photographers worldwide —even those who are not photojournalists.